-The filing party must email a proposed order in an editable format to chambers of the judge in the highest-numbered case with pending criminal charges.
+The party-filing the motionparty must email a proposed order in an editable format to the assigned judge chambers of the judge in the highest-numbered case with the pending motioncriminal charges.

 DUCrimR 57-4 CRIMINAL CASE PROCESSING

 (a) General Authority.